sagemath/conway-polynomials/README.rst

 Testing
 =======

-A few doctests within the module verify that everything is working.
+A few doctests within the module (and this README) ensure that everything is working.
 You can run them from the repository or from a release tarball using::

-  PYTHONPATH=src python -m doctest src/conway_polynomials/__init__.py
+  PYTHONPATH=src python -m doctest \
+    README.rst \
+    src/conway_polynomials/__init__.py